Greg-Boggs/easy_breadcrumb/README.txt

 pages, typically at some place near the page's header.
 Easy Breadcrumb takes advantage of the work you've already done for generating your paths' alias, while it naturally encourages the creation of semantic and consistent paths.
-This modules is currently available for Drupal 7.x.
+This modules is currently available for Drupal 6.x and 7.x.

 Easy Breadcrumb uses the current URL (path alias) and the current page's title to automatically extract the breadcrumb's segments and its respective links.